Masters of Evil: Baron Helmut Zemo's second Masters of Evil

-The sixth incarnation was again assembled by Helmut Zemo, and posed as superheroes known as the Thunderbolts upon assuming that the Avengers perished fighting Onslaught.
+The sixth incarnation of the Masters of Evil are assembled by Helmut Zemo and pose as superheroes known as the Thunderbolts.
 In addition to Zemo, the team consisted of Beetle, Fixer, Goliath, Moonstone, and Screaming Mimi.
-All eventually became heroes and renounced their criminal ways, though Zemo, the Fixer, and Moonstone all returned to villainy some time later.
+All of the group's members eventually become true heroes and renounce their criminal ways, though Zemo, Fixer, and Moonstone all return to villainy some time later.

 Crimson Cowl's Masters of Evil

-The seventh incarnation was recruited by the Crimson Cowl.
-This version consisted first of the third Cyclone, Flying Tiger, Klaw, Man-Killer, and Tiger Shark.
-Crimson Cowl expanded her Masters of Evil to include later recruits like Aqueduct, Bison, Blackwing, Boomerang, Cardinal, Constrictor, Dragonfly, Eel, Icemaster, Joystick, Lodestone, Man-Ape, Quicksand, Scorcher, Shatterfist, Shockwave, Slyde, Sunstroke, and Supercharger.
-They plotted to get control of Earth's superhuman mercenaries and tried to get the Thunderbolts to join them.
-The Masters of Evil were defeated by the Thunderbolts, but the Crimson Cowl that was apprehended was Dallas Riordan who was used as a decoy while the real Crimson Cowl got away.
+The seventh incarnation of the Masters of Evil is assembled by the Crimson Cowl (Justine Hammer) and consists of Cyclone, Flying Tiger, Klaw, Man-Killer, and Tiger Shark.
+Crimson Cowl later recruits Aqueduct, Bison, Blackwing, Boomerang, Cardinal, Constrictor, Dragonfly, Eel, Icemaster, Joystick, Lodestone, Man-Ape, Quicksand, Scorcher, Shatterfist, Shockwave, Slyde, Sunstroke, and Supercharger into the group.
+The Masters of Evil plot to get control of Earth's superhuman mercenaries and tried to get the Thunderbolts to join them.
+The Masters of Evil are defeated by the Thunderbolts, but the Crimson Cowl escapes while using Dallas Riordan as a decoy.

 Crimson Cowl's second Masters of Evil

-The eighth incarnation, led by the Crimson Cowl, consisted of Black Mamba, Cardinal, Cyclone, Gypsy Moth, Hydro-Man, Machinesmith, and Man-Killer.
-Crimson Cowl used this incarnation in her second attempt to master and control Earth's superhuman mercenaries.
-While Cyclone tried to steal a disc formerly owned by Justin Hammer that contained information on a weapon would've assisted in this plot, Crimson Cowl got Cardinal on her side by claiming that Hawkeye killed his daughter Meteorite.
-When the Thunderbolts caught up to the Masters of Evil, Hawkeye showed the disc in question that contained the biotoxin that Justin Hammer would have used to kill them all.
-This caused Cardinal, Cyclone, Gypsy Moth, and Man-Killer to forcefully aid the Thunderbolts.
-With help from Silver Sable upon them finding out that Crimson Cowl was Justin Hammer's daughter Justine Hammer, the Thunderbolts raided Justine Hammer's home in Symkaria.
-Black Mamba, Hydro-Man, and Machinesmith are defeated while Gypsy Moth uses her powers to tear apart Crimson Cowl's costume.
+The eighth incarnation, led by the Crimson Cowl, consists of Black Mamba, Cardinal, Cyclone, Gypsy Moth, Hydro-Man, Machinesmith, and Man-Killer.
+Crimson Cowl uses this incarnation in her second attempt to master and control Earth's superhuman mercenaries.
+While Cyclone tries to steal a disc containing information on a weapon that would have assisted in this plot, Crimson Cowl gets Cardinal on her side by claiming that Hawkeye killed his daughter Meteorite.
+When the Thunderbolts catch up to the Masters of Evil, Hawkeye shows them that the disc actually contains a biotoxin that Justin Hammer would have used to kill them all.
+This causes Cardinal, Cyclone, Gypsy Moth, and Man-Killer to forcefully aid the Thunderbolts in attacking Hammer.